 JHU does accept some AP exam credits, but not all.
 The best resource for a new student to review on this policy is in the University Catalogue.
 The External Credit Policies page of the catalogue addresses AP credits.
 There is a lot of pertinent information on this page so please read it in its entirety to be sure you understand if and how your AP credits can be utilized toward your undergraduate degree.

 I don’t know my AP/IB scores yet.
 How do I choose courses?

 You may not have received your AP/IB score report when registration begins.
-Make your best guess as to possible scores and register at the beginning of the registration period in early July.
+Make your best guess as to possible scores and register at the beginning of the registration period in July.
 You can make changes to your schedule online later in the summer once you have received your score report.

 If I earn credits from AP/IB scores, what course level should I select?

 Earning a high AP/IB score demonstrates your mastery of introductory-level college material in that field.
 Therefore, a high score typically means you are qualified to take a higher-level course in the subject at JHU.
 Having AP/IB credits may allow space in your first-semester schedule to take a course that others would take later.
 Refer to the catalogue for more information.
 After reading the catalogue if you still have questions, contact your advisor by email.